10 Bad Work Habits That Hold Back Your Career (And 10 Good Habits to Develop)

 An occasional chitchat can relieve the stress, but you should know when to stop.
 Nobody likes the annoying colleagues who dominates all office conversations and meetings and distracts other team members from work by breaking into their cubicles.
 Not only that, talking too much instead of working during office hours means that you are less productive than your coworkers, and communicates poor work ethics.

-Top 11 productive work habits
+Top 10 productive work habits for your success

 Have you noticed one or more counterproductive habits about yourself?
 It's time to replace them with good habits that will drive your career forward.
 Take a look at the positive habits you might want to develop: